Lithium Metal

 Properties of Lithium Compounds

 Many simple salts of metal are normally hydrated and anhydrous salts are hygroscopic in nature (LiCl, LiBr, LiI, etc).
-The structure of LiClO4, 3H2O, and Mg(ClO4)2, 6H2O are similar in nature, both contain octahedral groups.
+The structures of LiClO4, 3H2O, and Mg(ClO4)2, 6H2O are similar in nature, both contain octahedral groups.

 The electrode potential for the redox reaction of lithium has the lowest value due to the highest ionization energy and the small size of the atom.